GENERAL INFORMATION: 503-823-4000

 2. The vehicle’s make, model, color and license plate number;

-4. The location of the facility, including the street address or the intersection nearest the entrance as provided on the original registration application;
+4. The location of the facility as provided on the original registration application;

 7. Instructions describing deadlines and acceptable methods of payment;

-8. Warning that an Administrative Fee may be assessed if the payment of the penalty is not received within 10 days of issuance of a penalty notice;
+8. Warning, if an operator collects the Administrative Fee, that the Administrative Fee may be assessed if the payment of the Penalty is not received within 10 days of issuance of a Penalty Notice;

-10. A statement that the vehicle owner may submit a written complaint to the Portland Bureau of Transportation if attempts to resolve the complaint with the operator have been unsuccessful anytime within 90 days of the date of the first penalty payment letter.
-The Bureau’s contact and mailing address and website address for complaints must be included on penalty payment letters.
+10. A statement that the vehicle owner may submit a written complaint to the Revenue Division if attempts to resolve the complaint with the Operator have been unsuccessful anytime within 90 days of the date of the first Penalty Payment Letter.
+The Division’s mailing address and website address for the Parking Penalty Notice Complaints webpage must be included on Penalty Payment Letters.

-D. The Bureau must approve all notices and letters.
-If a proposed penalty notice or penalty payment letter is rejected by the Bureau, it will be returned to the applicant for amendment and resubmission without additional fees.
+D. The Division must approve all notices and letters.
+If a proposed Penalty Notice or Penalty Payment Letter is rejected by the Division, it will be returned to the applicant for amendment and resubmission without additional fees.
 If such documents have previously been approved by the City and if no changes to the Section have been made, it is not necessary to resubmit them with each new location application.
-Changes to penalty notices and letters proposed by the operator must be approved by the Bureau before they are implemented.
+Changes to Penalty Notices and letters proposed by the Operator must be approved by the Division before they are implemented.

 E. The Director shall reject any incomplete application.

-(Amended by Ordinance No. 186746, effective August 6, 2014.)
-No operator shall assess any penalties at any facility unless it is registered with the Portland Bureau of Transportation.
+(Amended by Ordinance Nos.
+186746 and 189333, effective February 1, 2019.)
+No Operator shall assess any penalties at any facility unless it is registered with the Revenue Division.

 A. Application.
-To register a facility with the Bureau an operator must submit:
+To register a facility with the Division an operator must submit:

-1. A written request from the registered operator that includes the facility’s number (designated by the operator) and the facility’s address;
+1. A written request from the Operator that includes the facility’s number (designated by the Operator) and the facility’s location;

 3. A nonrefundable registration fee for each facility in an amount as required by Administrative Rule.